bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ### Response document

+The LaTeX code of the `02-response.tex` file has been arranged in a similar way as the `01-main.tex`.
+So most of the suggestions given above will apply to this as well.

 - Questions or suggestions are written in a different color `(royalblue)` than the actual response using the `xcolor` package with the `dvipsnames` option.
 You can change the color to your preference.
 You can use this package to add colors in other cases as well; check [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).